bra1n/tradeassist/README.md

 ## Developing
-In order to easily make changes to the JS / CSS files, you need to run Coffeescript and SCSS/SASS so that they will automatically compile the `.coffee` and `.scss` files in `/sources`.
-When not server on the configured `HOSTNAME`, the main page will try to load all assets from there, allowing you to easily modify the code and reload the page without having to redeploy every time.
+In order to easily make changes to the JS / CSS files, you need to run Coffeescript and SCSS/SASS so that they will automatically compile the `.coffee` and `.scss` files in `sources`.
+When the server is not running on the configured `HOSTNAME`, the main page will try to load all assets from that folder, allowing you to easily modify the code and reload the page without having to redeploy every time you change something.

 ### SASS
 Run `sass --sourcemap --watch sources` in the project root folder.